mtvs/eloquent-approval/README.md

 }
 ```

-If you decided to change the default column names you need to specify them
+If you want to change the default column names you need to specify them
 by adding class constants to your model

 ```php